Blueprint for Subscription Success

 If you offer a free trial, you want to track your trial conversion rate.

 Trial Conversion Rate = Total number of subscriptions in trial that end up converting to paid subscriptions

 This will help you understand how effective your trial is at bringing in paid subscribers and answer questions like:

 For a more sophisticated analysis of the effectiveness of your free-trial option, look at the retention and LTV of subscribers that started with a trial vs. those that did not.

 “Our customers are the most important stakeholder in our business.” —Whole Foods' Mission Statement

-Asking for a recurring purchase from customers means that subscription businesses must work harder—both to acquire customers and keep their satisfaction levels high in order to retain them—using both the art and science of marketing.
+Asking for a recurring purchase from customers means that subscription businesses must work harder—both to acquire subscribers and keep their satisfaction levels high in order to retain them—using both the art and science of marketing.
 Flexibility to make changes, iterate, and optimize is a key requirement.
 And having a frictionless, satisfying sign-up experience for when prospects are ready to convert is vital.
 If the prospect abandons, they may never return.

 The right subscription management platform is one that is built to support a variety of acquisition methods, provide insights into performance, increase retention, and minimize churn.
 Because having the right platform is key to growing your subscription business.